cgwire/kitsu/docs/getting-started-production/README.md

 You can also choose the detail level: **day**, **week**, **month**.

-Per week, Kitsu highlights the overdue time per Artist.
+Per week, Kitsu highlights the overdue time per ArtistArtist.

 ![main button](../img/getting-started/timesheet_week.png)

 If you click on a number, a side panel opens with the details of the time spent per task this week.

-You can also set up a number of working hours per day.
+You can also set up several working hours per day.

 Go back to the main menu and select **Settings**.